Smart lab power supply for IoT and embedded devices

 Power and measure simultaneously

-Otii is as a combination of a lab power supply, a current probe and an oscilloscope.
-When testing a new device/module/chipset feature, monitoring the current to verify the circuit’s behavior is a must.
-This is especially important at the power up of the IoT or embedded device.
-Different parts of the device power up with different timings.
-There are delays between different activities and software needs to boot up.
+Otii combines a lab power supply, a current probe, and an oscilloscope.
+When testing a new device/module/chipset feature, monitoring the current to verify the circuit’s behavior is necessary.
+This is especially important when powering up the IoT or embedded device.
+Different parts of the device power up at different times.
+There are delays between various activities, and software needs to boot up.
 Hence, it’s important to distinguish any anomalies in this process.
-Unexpected current transients that would not have been visible on an ordinary current meter, are easily spotted with Otii Arc/Ace.
-The high dynamic range (24 bits) of the current measurement makes even small anomalies visible.
+Unexpected transients that would not have been visible on an ordinary current meter are easily spotted with Otii Arc/Ace.
+The current measurement’s high dynamic range (24 bits) makes even minor anomalies visible.

 Otii Ace is an isolated power supply

-In isolated power supplies, the input side and the output side are electrically separated using transformers or optocouplers.
-This configuration provides several advantages compared to non-isolated power supplies, but it also comes with a higher cost.
+In isolated power supplies, the input and output sides are electrically separated using transformers or optocouplers.
+This configuration provides several advantages compared to non-isolated power supplies but also comes with a higher cost.

-The power supply for Otii Arc and Otii Ace differs not only in their power delivery capabilities but also in whether they are isolated or not.
+The power supply for Otii Arc and Otii Ace differs in their power delivery capabilities and whether they are isolated.

 Otii Arc